opencv/opencv/modules/ml/doc/expectation_maximization.rst

 Expectation Maximization
 ========================

+.. highlight:: cpp

-The EM (Expectation Maximization) algorithm estimates the parameters of the multivariate probability density function in the form of a Gaussian mixture distribution with a specified number of mixtures.
+The Expectation Maximization(EM) algorithm estimates the parameters of the multivariate probability density function in the form of a Gaussian mixture distribution with a specified number of mixtures.

 Consider the set of the N feature vectors
 { :math:`x_1, x_2,...,x_{N}` } from a d-dimensional Euclidean space drawn from a Gaussian mixture: